edwinnduti/my-gosite/README.md

 # my-gosite
-A personal portfolio site built using Golang backend.
+A personal portfolio site built using Golang backend and a bootstrap frontend.
 To run it:
 ```bash
 $ git clone https://github.com/edwinnduti/my-gosite.git